kateliev/TypeRig/README.md

 # TypeRig

-A Python framework for font design and engineering, providing an extensive suite of tools for professional typeface development inside FontLab, alongside a standalone pure-Python geometry and interpolation core.
+A Python framework for font design and engineering.
+Started as a personal toolkit for working inside FontLab, grew over the years into a standalone geometry and interpolation core with a bunch of GUI tools on top.

-TypeRig offers geometric objects for manipulating font outlines — points, nodes, contours, shapes, layers and glyphs — together with advanced mathematical tools for interpolation, adaptive scaling and curve processing.
-A parallel proxy layer transparently wraps FontLab internals, so the same operations work both standalone and inside the host application.
-On top of this foundation sits a large collection of GUI panels, toolbars, and standalone dialog tools that provide professional font designers with a comprehensive production environment within FontLab.
+TypeRig has objects for manipulating font outlines — points, nodes, contours, shapes, layers and glyphs — plus math helpers for interpolation, adaptive scaling and curve processing.
+A proxy layer wraps FontLab internals so the same code works both standalone and inside the host app.
+On top of that sits a collection of GUI panels, toolbars, and dialog tools that cover most of what I need in a daily font production workflow.
+Experimental, evolving, and perpetually work-in-progress.

 ## FontLab Scripts and Tools

-The FontLab-facing part of TypeRig is its most extensive component — a rich set of GUI-driven tools that cover virtually every aspect of the font design and production workflow.
-All tools are built with PythonQt, integrate with FontLab's undo system, and support multi-master workflows out of the box.
+The FontLab-facing part of TypeRig is the biggest chunk in practice — a collection of GUI tools that cover most of the font design and production workflow.
+Built with PythonQt, hooked into FontLab's undo, multi-master aware.

 ### TypeRig Panel (`typerig-panel.py`)

-The main interface is a dockable, always-on-top panel that dynamically loads sub-panels as tabbed modules.
-It features a masthead with layer-selection controls (active layer, master layers, selected layers) and glyph-scope selectors (active glyph, glyph window, font window selection).
-Panel visibility is user-configurable and persisted via JSON.
+The main interface is a dockable panel that loads sub-panels as tabs.
+Layer selectors and glyph-scope controls in the masthead.
+Panel visibility persisted via JSON.
 The available sub-panels are:

-**Node** — The most feature-dense panel.
+**Node** — The panel I use most.
 Node insertion (at arbitrary time, at extremes, at contour start), removal, conversion between on/off-curve types.
 Smart node movement with multiple methods: plain shift, proportional (LERP), italic-angle slant, slope-following, and a smart mode that preserves handle relationships.
 Node alignment to other nodes, to font metrics (ascender, caps height, x-height, baseline, descender, measurement line), and to user-defined targets with optional intercept and dimension-preserving modes.
 Slope copy/paste with flipping.
 Hobby spline tension copy/paste.
 Node coordinate banking for complex multi-step operations.
 Primitive drawing tools: circle from 2 or 3 selected nodes, square from diagonal or midpoints.

 **Contour** — Contour closing, opening, reversing, and boolean operations (union, subtract, intersect, exclude).
 Contour alignment to other contours, to font metrics, and bounding-box-relative positioning.
 Contour group alignment (A-to-B).
 Distribution (horizontal and vertical) of multiple contours.
 Contour reordering by position.